 Temporary airspace restrictions will be established when incident related aviation activities present potential conflict with other aviation activities.
+A frequency will also be requested at the time of the TFR per requirements.
 The MACC will:

-- A. Request a TFR. - 1.
-Create a request for the TFR in IROC under Aircraft Service, as well as complete the Interagency Request for Temporary Flight Restrictions form. - 2.
-Place the IROC request to EACC, along with a copy of the completed TFR request form as an attachment to the IROC order or as an email sent to wieacc@firenet.gov. - B. Cancel the TFR - 1.
-Cancel the TFR via a phone call to the EACC as soon as it is no longer required. - 2.
-Release the order in IROC.
+A. Request a TFR.

+1. Create a request for the TFR in IROC under Aircraft - Service, as well as complete the Interagency Request for Temporary Flight Restrictions form.

+2. Create a request in IROC for a frequency to accompany the TFR.

+3. Place the IROC requests to EACC, along with a copy of the completed TFR request form as an attachment to the IROC order or as an email sent to wieacc@firenet.gov.

+- B. Cancel the TFR and frequency.

+- 1. To cancel the TFR and frequency send an email request to the MACC as soon as they are no longer required.

+- 2. Release the orders in IROC.